ds-dian-song/Zephyr-HOWTOs/README.md

 ## smp_svr
 A minimally configured smp_svr sample that enables MCUBoot with secondary slot in external SPI NOR flash.

 Tested on Windows 11 machine using VSCode, nRF Connect SDK v2.0.x and v2.1.0.
 Hardware is a custom Laird BL653u module, which, from Zephyr's point of view, is equivalent to nRF52833-QIAA.
+Thus, this project should work out-of-shelf with in-tree boards such as BL653_DVK, nRF52833dk_nRF52833, and nRF52840dk_nRF52840.

 The SPI NOR chip is a Winbond W25Q128 connected to default &spi1 bus.